microsoft/onnxruntime/docs/genai/howto/index.md

 ---
 title: How to
-description: How to perform specific tasks with ONNX Runtime GenAI
+description: How to perform specific tasks with ONNX Runtime generate() API
 parent: Generate API (Preview)
 has_children: true
 nav_order: 3